innoq/self-service-operators/README.md

 ```

 Note, that the manifests are not limited to rolebindings and service accounts -- it's as well possible to apply a job that should run on namespace creation or to add a deployment, etc.

+### Running tests

+This operator contains a lot of integration tests.
+In order to run tests, the test suite statically uses the Kubernetes config

+    ./kind.kubeconfig

+in order to not accidentally run tests on a real cluster.
+If you need extensive logging during testing, set the logging level accordingly:

+    # run tests and output debug messages from test modules
+    RUST_LOG="r#mod::project=debug" cargo test -- --nocapture

+    # run tests and output debug messages from test modules and the self service itself
+    RUST_LOG="r#mod::project=debug,self_service_operators=debug" cargo test -- --nocapture